derto42/FlowBuddy/README.md

    - Delete groups you no longer need.

 2. Create and manage shortcuts within groups:
-   - Add new shortcuts to each group, including a label, button text, and action (open a URL or a local file).
+   - Add new shortcuts to each group, including a label, button , and action (open a URL or a local file).
-   - Edit existing shortcuts, updating their labels, button texts, and actions.
+   - Edit existing shortcuts, updating their labels, button , and actions.
    - Delete shortcuts you no longer need.

 3. Customize the appearance of buttons: